DocumentationAPI Reference

 Host your own submit payment button

-If you would prefer to host your own external (outside the Drop-In iframe) button for submitting the payment, you can hide the iframes internal submit button by using the hideSubmitButton flag, then control the enabled/disabled state of your own button by utilizing the onSubmitEnabledChange.
+If you would prefer to host your own external (outside the Drop-In iframe) button for submitting the payment, you can hide the iframe's internal submit button by using the hideSubmitButton flag, then control the enabled/disabled state of your button by using the onSubmitEnabledChange.

 RCH_CC.rchInit will return an object that will be available for calling the submitPayment method.
 Calling this method invokes the same action as clicking the submit button internal to the iframe.
-This will allow the parent page to host its own control for submitting the payment.
+This will allow the parent page to have own control over submitting the payment.

 📘